 - Therapies – In addition to pain-relief drugs, you may also opt for acupuncture and chiropractic therapies.

-- Yoga – Yoga is highly recommended since it improves grip and strengthens the nerves and muscles.
+- Yoga – Yoga is highly recommended since it improves grip and strengthens the muscles.

-- Copper Compression Gloves – Copper compression gloves are known to regulate blood circulation and maintain the supply of oxygen.
-And this improves mobility, reduces stiffness, and makes your everyday activities pain-free.
-Moreover, copper’s anti-odor and anti-microbial properties destroy pathogenic microorganisms on contact, hence, protecting you from infections and diseases.
+- Compression gloves – Compression gloves are known to regulate blood circulation and maintain oxygen supply.
+And this improves mobility, reduces stiffness, and makes your everyday activities pain-free.6

-Your doctor may require performing CTS surgery if the symptoms persist.
+Your doctor may recommend CTS surgery if your symptoms are severe or persist after pregnancy.
 The surgery involves cutting off a ligament, which reduces the pressure on the median nerve.
 The surgeon will follow one of these two methods:

-- Open Release Surgery – This procedure to treat CTS involves making a 2-inch incision into the wrist and then enlarging the carpal tunnel by cutting the carpal ligament.
-This surgery is quick and can be done on an out-patient basis.
+- Open Release Surgery – This procedure to treat CTS involves making a 2-inch incision into the wrist and then enlarging the carpal tunnel by cutting the transverse carpal ligament.
+This surgery is quick and can be done on an outpatient basis.

-- Endoscopic Surgery – Endoscopic surgery is associated with lesser post-operative discomfort and a higher risk of surgical complications.
-It involves making incisions of half-inch each in the wrist and the palm.
+- Endoscopic Surgery – Endoscopic surgery is associated with a faster recovery.
+It involves making one or two half-inch incisions near the wrist.
 After that, your surgeon will insert a camera connected to a tube to observe the tendons, the ligaments, and the nerves.
-Then, as required, your surgeon will cut the carpal ligament using a small knife inserted through the tube.
+Then, as required, your surgeon will cut the transverse carpal ligament using a small knife inserted through the tube.

-The ligaments grow back together after the surgery, and yet, allow more space than there was previously.
-Based on underlying conditions, some people may experience infections and pain.
+The ligaments grow back together after the surgery, allowing more space than previously.
+Based on underlying conditions, some people may experience complications after surgery such as infection or pain.
 If that’s the case, visit your doctor for further treatment.

 Breastfeeding Tips for Women with CTS

-Since CTS symptoms may continue for some time even after pregnancy, make sure you avoid bending your wrist when breastfeeding the baby.
-Here are a few more tips you must follow:
+Since CTS symptoms may continue even after pregnancy, ensure you avoid bending your wrist when breastfeeding the baby.
+Here are a few more tips you should follow: